calexanderberg/scripts/README.md

 This was created for personal projects where I got tired of writitng three commands when I am the only programmer of said repository.

-Update: Since I started working with branches for my projects I will most likely need to rewrite this script to make it more controller and easier to use.
+Update: I watched soem tutorials to make git easier to use, for example using alias and "git commit -am" instead of "git add .; git commit -m".
+Therefore I will not use this as to get more familiar with the industry standard.